TechnionTDK/jbs-json23plet/README.md

             ...
         ]
     }
-(The uri and rdf:type predicate are required).
+(The uri and rdf:type predicates are required).

 #### Usage
-Drop your ontology.json file in *jbs-json23plet/ontologies/json* and run:
+* Drop your `myOntology.json` file in `ontologies/json` and run:

       ./json23plet -ontology myOntology

-After generating an ontology.ttl file will be created in *jbs-json23plet/ontologies/ttl*, (and you can load it to your server).<br/>
+  After generating an `myOntology.ttl` file will be created in `ontologies/ttl`.<br/>
-**Note:** Do not remove this file, because json23plet uses it to load your ontology during generating new ttl files in your project.
+  ***Note:*** Do not remove this file, because json23plet uses it to load the ontology during generating new ttl files in the project.

-The ontology.java class file will be created in *jbs-json23plet/src/main/java/json23plet/ontologies*, this file contains some definitions of your ontology and can be used during writing a new generator.<br/>
+  The `myOntology.java` class file will be created in `src/main/java/json23plet/ontologies`, this file contains some definitions of the ontology and can be used during writing a new generator.<br/>

   ***Note:*** After changing an existing ontology there might have some generators which are still using the old ontology definitions.
-If so, you have to update them or you will get compilation errors.
+If so, they need to be updated or they might cause compilation errors.

-Rebuild the project using:
+* Rebuild the project using:

       ./json23plet.sh -b